javalent/Javalents-Plugins/Help and Support/YAML Validation Errors.md

 ```
 ````

-### Spaced Descriptions
+### Spaced descriptions

-A brute-force, but also clean way to create a new line, particularly when working with [[Fantasy Statblocks/The Layout Editor/Core Blocks#Trait Block|Trait Blocks]], is use descriptions as newlines.
+A brute-force, but also clean way to create a new line, particularly when working with [[Fantasy Statblocks/Editing Layouts/Core Blocks#Trait Block|Trait Blocks]], is use descriptions as newlines.
 For example:

 ````yaml
 ```statblock